-One of the first steps is to perform a form of competitive research called the search result audit.
+One of the first steps is to perform a form of competitive research called the internet reputation brand audit.
 Here's why.

 A search result audit helps businesses learn about prospective customers, identify negative online narratives, and understand exactly what needs to be done in order to improve the online sentiment of a brand.
 A solid foundation of understanding that is the polar opposite of what most reputation management companies actually do.